openhab/openhab-alexa/USAGE.md

         * Fahrenheit
         * Kelvin
       * comfortRange=`<number>`
-        * When dual setpoints (upper,lower) are used this is the amount over the requested temperature when requesting Alexa to set or adjust the current temperature.
+        * When dual setpoints (upper, lower) are used this is the amount over the requested temperature when requesting Alexa to set or adjust the current temperature.
 Defaults to comfortRange=1 if using Fahrenheit and comfortRange=.5 if using Celsius.
 Ignored if a targetSetpoint is included in the thermostat group.
   * `ThermostatController.lowerSetpoint`
     * Items that represent a lower or COOL set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (e.g., scale=Fahrenheit).
 If omitted, the scale will be determined based on: (1) unit of measurement unit if Number:Temperature item type; (2) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (3) defaults to Celsius.
     * Supported item type: